developer239/create-opinionated-app/README.md

 ### This project was split into multiple composable microgenerators.
 Please, take a look at [@developer239/compgen](https://github.com/developer239/compgen). 🔥🚀

 The idea is that generators are cool but what if you only want to add eslint configuration?
-With create-opinionated-app it wouldn't be possible but [@compgen](https://github.com/developer239/compgen) has [@compgen/eslint](https://github.com/developer239/compgen/tree/master/packages/micro-generators/eslint) which can help you configure Eslint for Node or React or React Native applications.
+With create-opinionated-app it wouldn't be possible but [@compgen](https://github.com/developer239/compgen) has [@compgen/eslint](https://github.com/developer239/compgen/tree/master/packages/micro-generators/eslint) which can help you configure **ONLY Eslint** for Node or React or React Native applications.

 [![Actions Status](https://github.com/code-quality-resources/eslint-config-jest/workflows/CI/badge.svg)](https://github.com/developer239/create-opinionated-app/actions?query=workflow%3A%22CI%22)
 [![Maintainability](https://api.codeclimate.com/v1/badges/ff9bf164310d6fdaa9ac/maintainability)](https://codeclimate.com/github/developer239/create-opinionated-app/maintainability)